kartikvd24/Pipe-Blockage-Detection-Bot-with-Locating-Tracking/README.md

    - Use Arduino IDE.
    - Select `AI Thinker ESP32-CAM` as the board.
    - Upload your ESP sketch (you can use a basic MJPEG stream sketch or a custom sketch that sends video stream over Wi-Fi).
+   - also upload the arduino sketch for the location tracking in the ESP32 with the control via the blynk app through the smart phone.

 2. **Get ESP32-CAM Stream URL**
    - After uploading the code, open the **Serial Monitor**.